30 Ways to Be an Ally for Women in Tech in 2020

 Several apps can help you take away the bias, including GapJumpers, which hides identifying information and even résumés until after applicants complete a test you design to assess their skills.
 This app was built based on the results of the orchestra audition study.

-And Blendoor, much like Tinder, lets job-seekers and recruiters seek each other out: candidates can see company details and diversity ratings, and companies can only see information about skills, education, and work history.
+And Blendoor, much like Tinder, lets job-seekers and recruiters seek each other out: Candidates can see company details and diversity ratings, and tech companies can only see information about skills, education, and work history.
 Kind of like LinkedIn but without the profile picture.

 28. Reach Out

-When it is time to hire, you probably have your go-to networks find a steady stream of applicants: your alma mater, suggestions from a former mentor, a particular coding program, a social networking group.
+When it is time to hire, you probably have your go-to networks find a steady stream of applicants — your alma mater, recommendations from a former mentor, a particular coding program, a social networking group.
 This is a familiar way to find people you’ll probably like and trust, but it is also a great way to hire the same type of employee over and over.